CRImier/AltmodeFriend/README.md

 Code examples:

+- `simplest_sink_example.py`: A sink example code, that just picks 5V by default.
+Currently not tested after refactoring.
+It also might summon DisplayPort out of a DP source, but that's just an accident.
 - `sink_example.py`: A sink example code, with two different strategies for picking a PD profile.
 Currently not tested after refactoring.
 It also can summon DisplayPort out of a DP source - but the PoC is not fully tested yet.
 - `source_example`: Firmware for a bespoke board that uses the stack to create a PD PSU.
 Currently not tested after refactoring.
 - `sniffer.py`: PD sniffer code.
 Change `replay` to False to run it and adjust the CC pin.
 Live capture not currently tested after refactoring.